Azure/toketi-iothubreact/README.md

 [![Issues][issues-badge]][issues-url]
 [![Gitter][gitter-badge]][gitter-url]

 # IoTHubReact

-IoTHub React is an Akka Stream library that can be used to read data from [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), via a reactive stream with asynchronous back pressure.
+IoTHub React is an Akka Stream library that can be used to read data from [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), via a **reactive stream** with **asynchronous back pressure**, and to send messages to connected devices.
 Azure IoT Hub is a service used to connect thousands to millions of devices to the Azure cloud.

-A simple example on how to use the library in Scala is the following:
+The following is a simple example showing how to use the library in Scala.
+A stream of incoming telemetry data is read, parsed and converted to a `Temperature` object, and then filtered based on the temperature value:

 ```scala
 IoTHub().source()